Artist Teacher Workshops

-Professional development for teachers who want to rejuvenate and energize both their teaching and their own artistic practice.
-In these 3-day workshops we focus on the teacher as artist, with full immersion in art making enriched by exploration of the landscape and surrounding artistic treasures, and how to inject this creativity back into teaching.
+The annual Artist Teacher Workshop has been a highlight of our programme since 2013.
+This is a unique professional development opportunity for teachers who want to rejuvenate and energize both their teaching and their own artistic practice.
+In this 3-day workshop we focus on the teacher as artist, with full immersion in art making enriched by exploration of the landscape and surrounding artistic treasures, and how to inject this creativity back into teaching.

 Each year, visiting artists lead master classes in interesting and unusual techniques.
 Past master classes have included fresco or sgraffito technique on lime plaster, cyanotype and van dyke lens-less photography, and now with our new professional printing press we are rolling out a class on experimental printmaking techniques.
 Teachers will take home new knowledge to use in the classroom, understanding of techniques and materials, art history…and some artwork!

 Heather McReynolds recognizes the importance of addressing the teachers creative engagement as well as the students.
 She is the author of the ThinkIB Visual Arts website and of the new course book Visual Arts for the IB Diploma .
 She has extensive teaching and examining experience, and has been leading workshops for IBDP Visual Arts teachers since 2007.

 Next workshop in May 2023, Friday -Sunday May 5-7

 This year we are proposing a different format: this 3 day workshop will take place in Florence.
 Friday is a day of exploration and visual discovery, recording and gathering material to use in our hands on workshop in the historical printmaking studio Il Bisonte (Saturday and Sunday).
 Discussions of pedagogy and approaches to teaching art are woven throughout.

 Registration opens February 1st.
 The workshop will be confirmed at 8 participants.